Sh4d1/scaleway-k8s-node-coffee/README.md

 # scaleway-k8s-node-coffee ☕

-Kubernetes toolkit controller project for Scaleway k8s nodes.
-Initially from [scaleway-k8s-node-coffee](https://github.com/Sh4d1/scaleway-k8s-node-coffee)

-This is a controller that does a lot of different things based on changes in a Kubernetes cluster (especially Kapsule).
+Kubernetes toolkit controller project for Scaleway k8s nodes, that does a lot of different things based on changes in a Kubernetes cluster (especially Kapsule).

 # Getting started 🚀